skiptools/skip-device/README.md

 # SkipDevice

-The SkipDevice module is a dual-platform Skip framework that provides access to device sensor data such as network reachability and location.
+The SkipDevice module is a dual-platform Skip framework that provides access to network reachability, location, and device sensor data.

 ## Network Reachability